 Enable and configure SSL in PuppetDB

-The JDBC driver used by PuppetDB requires a pk8 formatted copy of the master’s private key owned by the user puppetdb with permissions set to 600.
+The JDBC driver used by PuppetDB requires a pk8 formatted copy of the primary server’s private key owned by the user puppetdb with permissions set to 600.
 In the following example, the key is converted to pk8 format in the default SSL directory for PuppetDB, the owner and permissions are set:

 openssl pkcs8 -topk8 -inform PEM -outform DER -in /etc/puppetlabs/puppetdb/ssl/private.pem -out /etc/puppetlabs/puppetdb/ssl/private.pk8 -nocrypt